kfjahnke/envutil/README.md

 ## --pitch ANGLE     pitch of the virtual camera (in degrees)
 ## --roll ANGLE      roll of the virtual camera (in degrees)

-These three angles are applied to the 'virtual camera' taking the envutiled view.
+These three angles are applied to the 'virtual camera' taking the view.
 They default to zero.
 It's okay to pass none or just one or two. yaw is taken as moving the camera to the right, pitch is taken as upward movement, and roll as a clockwise rotation.
 Note that the orientation of the *virtual camera* is modified; when looking at the resulting images, objects seen on them seem to move the opposite way.
 Negative values have the opposite effect.